alexk111/ngImgCrop/README.md

 ### Download

-You have two options to get the files:
+You have three options to get the files:
 - [Download ngImgCropExtended](https://github.com/CrackerakiUA/ngImgCropExtended/archive/master.zip) files from GitHub.
 - Use Bower to download the files.
 Just run `bower install ngImgCropFullExtended`.
+- Use Meteor to download the files.
+Just run `meteor add correpw:ng-img-crop-full-extended`.

 ### Add files